shreeyahi/okc-73-win-probability/README.md

 I’m a Warriors fan first, analytics second.

-The 2015–16 Golden State Warriors went **24–1** to start the season.
+The 2015–16 Golden State Warriors went **24–1** to start the season, they lost on their 25th game.
 Right now, the Oklahoma City Thunder are also **24–1**.
+But they lost on their 9th game of this season (2025-26).

-A couple of hours before OKC’s next game, I found myself genuinely thinking:
+A day before OKC’s next game (26th), I found myself genuinely thinking:
 *“Are they actually about to break this record?”*

 At the same time, my Twitter feed was full of takes like *“Shai right now is better than prime Curry.”*
 That kind of comparison ignores context.
-Curry’s peak came while facing **prime LeBron**, reshaping the league’s style of play, and sustaining dominance across an entire season.
-The league has changed, and records don’t exist in a vacuum.
+Curry’s peak came while facing **prime LeBron James**, arguably the best NBA player of all time.
+He reshaped the league’s style of play.
+Since then, the league has changed, and records don’t exist in a vacuum.

-So instead of arguing online, I decided to test the claim properly — using data and probability instead of hot takes.
+So instead of arguing online, I decided to test the claim properly, using data and probability instead of hot takes.

 I’m fully biased toward the Warriors.
-This project doesn’t try to hide that — it tries to account for it.
+This project doesn’t try to hide that.
+It tries to account for it.

 ---